A model for framed configuration spaces of points: The fiber-wise little discs operad

-Concretely, this last part of the differential is the sum over all possible ways of removing an edge from the graph and multiplying the element of $A$ by the Euler class.
+Concretely, this last part of the differential is the sum over all possible ways of removing a non-tadpole edge from the graph and multiplying the element of $A$ by the Euler class.
 The product is the product of $A$ and the product of $\stG_{n}$.
-The cooperad structure is given by maps:
+The cooperad structure is given by the morphisms of $A$-modules in CDGAs:

-that are defined using the cooperad structure of $\stG_{n}$.
-Finally, a connected component $\gamma$ with only internal vertices is identified with a form $z(\gamma)$ on $M$, given by an integral defined using the Feynman rules below.